tellibus/tlbExcelView/README.md

 Example of use
 --------------

-This is an example of use of EExcelView in the controller and view:
+This is an example of use of tlbExcelView in the controller and view:

 ### Controller